DimaZhornyk/kma-highload/lab4/README.md

-###To start the project type `docker compose up` in a root directory.
+### To start the project type `docker compose up` in a root directory.
 Required: Docker

-.env files vere left filled by purpose to simplify the testing process
+PS: .env files vere left filled by purpose to simplify the testing process